Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 Average Cost of Car Insurance by Driving Record

 Your driving record plays a significant role in how much you pay for coverage.
-Insurers consider past traffic violations or accidents as an indication that you’ll file more claims in the future.
+Insurers consider past traffic violations or at-fault accidents as an indication that you’ll file more claims in the future.
 Drivers with less-than-perfect records typically pay more for coverage than someone with a clean record.

 Typically, insurance companies classify drivers with driving under the influence (DUI) convictions and recent at-fault accidents as high-risk and will charge them the highest premiums.
 But even a single speeding ticket can increase your rates.